UMAprotocol/UMIPs/UMIPs/umip-157.md

 However, slow fills are unlike normal fills in that there is no relayer to whom should be charged the refund incentive fee.
 Slow fills ultimately cause a token outflow from the destination spoke pool, so intuitively the slow fill should be charged the refund incentive fee.

 The `payoutAdjustmentPct` is therefore set equal to the `refundFee` at the time of the first partial fill `e` that triggered the deposit.

 Follow [this guide](#computing-uba-fees) to determine the refund fee for `e`.

 TODO: Since refund fees [are denominated in tokens](#using-the-incentive-fee), its not straightforward how to set `payoutAdjustmentPct` since the amount to be executed can be less than the amount earmarked for the slow fill originally.

+Slow fills always create outflows from the destination SpokePool, but its possible that follow-on partial fills can cause the slow fill execution to create a smaller outflow than originally earmarked for the fill.
+This means that the `refundFee` could be larger than the amount taken out of the pool by the ultimate slow fill execution.

 # Constructing the PoolRebalanceRoot